 IDPs are widely used in many organizations because it is an affordable and effective way to get employees engaged in their own growth.
-By creating an IDP which clearly lays out all the steps needed to get an employee to their goals.
-There will be less muddy-ness and confusion around the elusive promotion process, too.
+By creating an IDP that clearly lays out all the steps needed to get an employee to their goals.
+There will be less muddiness and confusion around the elusive promotion process, too.

 Benefits of the Individual Development Plan

 There are virtually zero downsides to implementing an IDP process.
-It’s affordable, effective, and inspires employees to work toward their goals.
+It’s affordable and effective and inspires employees to work toward their goals.
 The benefits of an IDP stretch far beyond facilitating career advancement.

 Some of the most noteworthy benefits of individual development plans are:

 - A quick, easily digestible overview of short-term goals and long-term goals, which help employees stay on task.

 - Helps employees, and their managers, list the employee’s current strengths and areas for opportunity.